WordPress 5.2 – What’s New

 Site Health Info

-There is an additional new page when you go to Tools → Site Health.
-It’s called “Info”.
+There is an additional new page when you go to Tools → Site Health, with the name “Info”.
 This page is a place for helpful debugging info about your website’s configuration, which you are able to share with hosting providers and developers alike.
 There is also a button Copy site info to clipboard which comes quite handy.
 The button allows for easy snatching of information and pasting it into a certain text file that would be later shared with third-parties.

 The Site Health Information page has hundreds of various data points about your website.
 Undoubtedly, this page will be of great help for developers.
 It would provide them all the needed information from users, doing it much faster than before.